 So What Can RAW Photos Do?

 Before you can do anything with a RAW photograph you need the right tool, and there are many to choose from, but the one that I use and love is Adobe Lightroom.
-You can get Lightroom 3 for under $100 on Amazon or jump up to the most recent iteration and get Lightroom 4 for just under $150 also on Amazon (both of these prices are current as of the writing of this post and of course are subject to change).
-My opinion would be to throw down the extra 50 or so dollars and get LR4, Adobe added a lot to this version, but that’s not to say that LR3 is a bad deal.
+You get Lightroom 5 for just under $150 also on Amazon.

 Now as I tried to demonstrate above a RAW photograph contains everything that your camera could have possible seen when you pressed the shutter release and it has left the decisions on how to process this data up to you.
 All it knows is that there were a bunch of different light levels hitting its sensor at various points for however long you set your exposure for and when you bring this file onto your computer it will more often then not look a bit muted in comparison.